-To enhance user productivity, Microsoft implements a number of small features that make a difference in the overall experience & productivity of the user.
-But sometimes, these features get caught with issues and result in the abnormal functioning of the computer.
-One such feature is where the mouse scrolling takes place automatically without any user intervention.
-This can be frustrating, and if this bug is taking place repeatedly, it can also make your computer unusable.
-Today, we will be checking out how to fix this mouse auto-scrolling issue on a Windows 10 computer.
+To enhance user productivity, Microsoft implements a number of small features that make a difference in the overall user experience & productivity.
+But sometimes these features get caught up in issues, resulting in abnormal computer functioning.
+One such feature is that the mouse scrolls automatically, without any user intervention.
+This can be frustrating, and if this bug occurs repeatedly, it can also make your computer unusable.
+Today, we will look at how to fix this mouse auto-scrolling issue on a Windows 11/10 computer.

-There are three things you need to take a look at:
+If that does not help, there are 4 things you need to take a look at:

 - Toggle the appropriate Mouse Setting.